skit-ai/tech/_posts/2021-08-09-Code-Mixing-Metrics.md

 ## Notes
 - The above measures can be used to specify different patterns of code switching which have been termed as “[code-switching attitudes](http://grlmc.wdfiles.com/local--files/slsp-2013/Day2Session2_03Heike_CS-attitude_dependent_LM.pdf)”.
 These can be thought of as aspects of personality and are correlated with regional identities and other trait properties.

-If you have any questions please reach out to *swaraj@vernacular.ai*.
+If you have any questions please reach out to *swaraj@skit.ai*.

 # References
 - [Comparing the Level of Code-Switching in Corpora](https://www.aclweb.org/anthology/L16-1292.pdf)